jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ## Lab Overview

-This exercise aims to learn how to connect simple input and output devices to an FPGA chip and implement a circuit that uses these devices.
-We will use the buttons (btn3-0) on the PYNQ-Z2 board as inputs to the circuit.
-We will use light-emitting diodes (LED3-0) as output devices.
-The requirements for this lab consist of completing the Vivado designs.
+This exercise aims to learn how to interface with simple input and output devices on an FPGA chip.
+Specifically, you will implement a circuit on the PYNQ-Z2 board that interacts with the board's buttons and light-emitting diodes (LEDs).

 Fibonacci refers to a sequence of numbers named after Leonardo of Pisa, commonly known as Fibonacci.
 The sequence starts with 0 and 1, and each subsequent number is the sum of the two preceding ones.
 Therefore, the sequence goes like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, and so on.